AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

   <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/Org%20Config.png" width = 500>
 </p>

-The guidelines below are not comprehensive.
-For detailed instructions preparing the High Rate Sedimentation experimental setup, refer to the [HRS Setup Procedures](LINK HERE) document in our Github repository.

 1. Drain the sedimentation tank.
    a.
 Close the valves that would allow backflow into the sedimentation tank’s effluent tube.
 Disconnect that tube.